 When to Attend

-As appealing as Christmas time is at Disney, we prefer to attend the festivities in November.
-There’s an excellent window of time after the Wine & Dine marathon in early November and before American Thanksgiving.
-We try to avoid travelling during the holidays, both American and Canadian, because the crowds are usually quite heavy.
+As appealing as Christmas time is at Disney, we prefer to attend the festivities in November, though we also avoid American Thanksgiving.
+We tend to avoid holidays, both American and Canadian, in all of our trips because the crowd levels get heavy.
+The closer to Christmas you get, the bigger the crowds get.

-The one downside to visiting before American Thanksgiving is that the full Christmas decorations and celebrations at the other parks and around the resorts may not be in full swing just yet.
-You’ll miss out on the resort Christmas trees, and the Festival of the Holidays at Epcot, so you’ll definitely have to weigh the pros and cons.
+There is a potential downside if you’re visiting early in November.
+The full Christmas celebrations at the other parks and around the resorts aren’t necessarily in full swing just yet.
+You may miss out on the resort Christmas trees, decorations and the festivities at Epcot, Hollywood Studios and Animal Kingdom, so you’ll definitely have to weigh the pros and cons.

 When we have party tickets, we don’t usually visit another park that day.
 It’s like paying twice, but not getting the full value of that regular park ticket.
 Your MVMCP ticket will give you access to Magic Kingdom starting at 4pm, even though the party doesn’t officially start until 7pm.
 For the price of the party tickets, we want to get as much Magic Kingdom party-time in as we can, so we tend to arrive shortly before 4pm to be among the first to get in line and receive our special party bracelets.